ark-mod/ArkBot/README.md

 This release relies upon the ArkSavegameToolkitNet found here: https://github.com/ark-mod/ArkSavegameToolkitNet

-This has been installed on WS 2012R2, WS 2016, Windows 10.
+This has been installed on WS 2012R2, WS 2016, WS 2019, and Windows 10.
 Other platforms may not work.
 Try it at your own risk.
 Questions?
 Join our discord: https://discord.gg/zDJcckF and one of us will try to help as we can.
 Be sure to click the reaction to join the proper discord channels.

 #### INSTALLATION INSTRUCTIONS
 First time?
 Check out [Installation](https://github.com/ark-mod/ArkBot/blob/master/README.md#installation)